Skylimsk/billionprima_internship/1_Installation ManuaL/Qt6.5.3_VS2022_MSVC2019_VTK_CUDA_Manual.md

    - For VTK CUDA modules (if VTK was built with CUDA):
      - vtkRenderingCUDA-9.x.lib
      - vtkCommonCUDA-9.x.lib (if available)
+   - For VTK cuDNN modules (if VTK was built with cuDNN):
+     - vtkImagingCUDNN-9.x.lib (if available)
    - For Qt:
      - Qt6Core.lib
      - Qt6Widgets.lib